Elon Musk’s cost-cutting at DOGE has been a colossal failure. But he has achieved something more dangerous

 After 128 days inside the Trump administration, the world’s richest person has struggled to deliver on his wild budget promises.
 Yet that doesn’t mean he’s accomplished nothing, writes Io Dodds

-After 128 days as Donald Trump's chainsaw-wielding bureaucratic executioner, Elon Musk says he is leaving government.
+After 128 days as Donald Trump's chainsaw-wielding bureaucratic executioner, Elon Musk finally said he was leaving government.

 As the CEO of Tesla and SpaceX, Musk has a long history of failed forecasts and broken promises, and he has given mixed signals about his future involvement with the Trump administration.